 Today, more than 11.4 million older adults and people with disabilities are enrolled in both Medicare and Medicaid.
+Almost three out of four of them (72 percent) are eligible for full Medicaid benefits, the remaining 28 percent are enrolled in a Medicare Savings Program.
 While Medicare is an earned health care benefit for people over 65 and with disabilities, Medicaid is a means-based benefit for people with limited incomes and savings.
 Medicare and Medicaid work together to provide a more comprehensive set of benefits for people with low incomes.

 - Medicaid picks up many health care costs that Medicare does not cover: Depending upon your income and assets, along with which state you live in, you might qualify for full Medicaid benefits in addition to Medicare.
 Medicaid would be your secondary insurance, paying after Medicare.
 It generally covers the gaps in Medicare, including the Part B premium, the Part D drug premium, deductibles and coinsurance.
 It sometimes covers routine dental care and travel to and from the doctor’s office and some long-term care.
 No matter where you live, if you meet state-specific criteria, you will have coverage for nursing home care.
 Depending which state you live in,, and your care needs, you might also be eligible for home or community-based care.
 In addition, there are several Medicaid/Medicare demonstration projects underway testing new ways to deliver home care for people with Medicare, in one project with the help of therapists, nurses and handymen.
 Click here to learn more.